 Things to do in Santa Fe

 A beautiful place, Santa Fe also has many quaint streets and lanes to enjoy as well as architecture to admire in the form of the adobe houses and Spanish colonial churches in and around the city.
 Sante Fe has a full annual calendar, with outstanding cultural and arts events and many music and film festivals.
 Also enjoyed by tourists are some top-class restaurants and the vibrant and multidisciplinary music scene.
-Dance to anything from country, to the blues or even enjoy some salsa when the sun goes down.
+Visitors can dance to anything from country to the blues or even salsa when the sun goes down.

-Days filled with cultural curiosities followed by evenings of energetic musical entertainment ensure that a visit to Santa Fe will not be soon forgotten.
+Days filled with cultural curiosities followed by evenings of energetic musical entertainment ensure that a visit to Santa Fe will be very hard to forget.

 Palace of Governors photo